forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/scanner-commands/dfa.md

 ## sfdx scanner:run:dfa
 Execute dataflow-analysis-based rules on a target codebase.
 This command runs for a longer time than `scanner:run`.
 Also, this execution requires a path to context of where the target code resides.

+Important: If your codebase is complex, increase the Java heap space to avoid OutOfMemory Errors.
+For more information, read ["OutOfMemory: Java heap space" Error](./en/v3.x/salesforce-graph-engine/working-with-sfge/#outofmemory-java-heap-space-error).

 ## Usage
 ```bash
   $ sfdx scanner:run:dfa -t <array> -p <array> [-f csv|html|json|junit|sarif|table|xml] [-o <string>] [-s <integer> |